beeldengeluid/extending-peertube/_posts/2021-06-16-developing-a-peertube-plugin.md

 _Note: in the beginning of June 2021 Framasoft/PeerTube provided an updated 'hello world' [example plugin](https://framagit.org/framasoft/peertube/official-plugins/-/tree/master/peertube-plugin-hello-world) as part of their v4 roadmap for 2021 for "Coordination with, support and contributions to external developments (clients, plugin, etc.)"_

-The following sections reflect on three different goals of the Creative Commons plugin: updating licence labels, displaying CC licence icons on video watch pages, inserting licence metadata on video watch pages.
+The following sections reflect on three different goals of the Creative Commons plugin: updating licence labels, displaying CC licence buttons on video watch pages, inserting licence metadata on video watch pages.

 ### Updating licence labels